 The real crime to this movie is that most beautiful bassist in all the world, Rita, is the first to die.
 Why her?
 Why not literally anyone else in the cast?
-It seems very spiteful of Paganini.
+It seems very spiteful of our Paganini!
 Every second with her is precious.
 The doe-eyed assistant manager boy is next; but if we thought it would be one of those lure-and-slash tales, where everyone is knocked over like dominos, we're soon proven wrong.
 There's way more going on than just violin stabbings.
-Holes opening up under people's feet.
-Electric energy pulses through those who fall into it..
-Albert Einstein looks on, balefully, from a tacked-up poster; strange electric shocks zap anyone who tries to escape the house... of Paganini!
-There's way more going on here than the title would lead you to suspect, but that's our Cozzi.
+Holes open up under people's feet; electric energy pulses through those who fall into it..
+Albert Einstein looks on, balefully, from a tacked-up poster.
+Strange electric shocks zap anyone who tries to escape the House... in the Key of G!

-As for that final piece of music, the one Paganini supposedly wrote that the doe-eyes assistant pays a fortune for from Donald Pleasance (who throws it away from a Venetian tower), well, no one ever called the film's composer Vince Tempura a modern Paganini.
-He does okay with the non-diegetic part of the score, not so much the Paganini-attributed song the band plays (If Paganini is the Jimi Page of his era, this would be the theme from Death Wish II).
+As for that final piece of music, the one Paganini supposedly wrote that the doe-eyes assistant pays a fortune for from Donald Pleasance, well, no one ever called the film's composer Vince Tempura a modern Paganini.
+He does okay with the non-diegetic part of the score, not so much the Paganini-attributed song (If Paganini is the Jimi Page of his era, this would be the theme from Death Wish II).

 Music is magic.
 Though parts drag and there are too many stairs, we get way more with Paganini Horror than you might expect.

-If a film professor tells you that when childhood flashbacks occur in red bathrooms
+If an analyst tells you why childhood flashbacks occur in red bathrooms, kill them instantly.

-We open on the ominous synth notes dotting along as a strange young girl rides up a foggy Venice canal, her violin in her hand and the look of satanic royalty in the way she sits, with the violin case in her lap and an evil confident look on her face, the prow of the boat like the tip of some kind of fast moving sea serpent, snaking through the lonely mist as Vince Tempera's soundtrack pulses like Tangerine Dream got lost in the canal fog.
+We open on the ominous synth notes dotting along as a strange young girl rides up a foggy Venice canal; we dig the look of satanic royalty in the way she sits, with the violin case in her lap, the gondola like some kind of fast moving sea serpent, snaking through the lonely mist as Vince Tempera's soundtrack pulses like Tangerine Dream.
 At home, amidst her collection of weird dolls, the music echoes with vocals, the girl picks up a Barbie-sized doll with a brown skull face and long white hair (a ringer for the Paganini spirit to come) and stirs mom's bath with it.
 A stark red wall is behind them...

 After the untimely death of the bassist, the second most unconscionable choice is that Donald Pleasance is dubbed by someone else!!
 His replacement does an okay enough job - especially in his rant about demons as he climbs up to the top of an under-reconstruction clock tower in Venice and throws all the money he got for the Paganini score to the wind.
 Watching Pleasance try to keep a straight face while talking to money ("fly away, demons, so the real ones can take your place... so what happens with Paganini will repeat itself.... extracted by the one to whom it belongs, his majesty, Satan!") makes for a pretty well modulated rant, but what's the point of even having the Donald in a film if not for that deliciously silken, fearful but scarily seismographic voice?

 All of the dubbing is pretty bad in both the Italian and English versions.
-English dubs especially have been Cozzi's Achilles' heel be it the lame Texas accented robot and shrill Stella Starr, or the grating storytelling narrator in Sinbad and the Seven Seas, the result is that kind of lazy mixing where everyone sounds like they're right up on the mic in a quiet sound booth rather than out in the actual environment depicted.
+English dubs especially have been Cozzi's Achilles' heel - be it the lame Texas accented robot and shrill Stella Starr of Starcrash, or the grating storytelling narrator in Sinbad and the Seven Seas, the result is that kind of lazy mixing where everyone sounds like they're right up on the mic in a quiet sound booth rather than out in the actual environment depicted.
 One side effect of it all is the hilarious near-constant screaming of Cozzi's nearly all-female cast.
 There is so much screaming that the actresses seem to be running out of breath; their screams trail off into hysteria, like they're barely trying to keep a straight face, the way a child who's been crying for hours starts to almost riff with their crying voice.
-Is Cozzi making them laugh too much between takes or have they just lost interest?

 Ugh, why, Paganini, why kill Rita first?
 Why not get Pleasance to do his own dub?
 Why the bad day-for-night?
 Why the bad vibe ending?
 If it didn't have these things I would have seen it a dozen times already, instead of only twice, and then Cozzi's Starcrash and Hercules and Adventures of Hercules three more times each.